dotnet/Silk.NET/documentation/proposals/Proposal - SIMD (Revision).md

 `Sign` has been decided to return the sign of the values.
 So I also suggest `CopySign` method, which would work similarly to Avx's `Sign`.

+Finally, `IsInteger`, `IsFloat`, `IsUnsignedInteger` and `IsSignedInteger` are shorthands for checking if the type is of a certain "class".

 ```cs
 static Silk.NET.Maths.Simd128.ShiftLeft<T>(Vector128<T> x, Vector128<T> amount) -> Vector128<T>
 static Silk.NET.Maths.Simd128.ShiftRight<T>(Vector128<T> x, Vector128<T> amount) -> Vector128<T>